-If you liked learning how to design and make things in Media or Graphics 11, then keep on designing and making thoese things by enrolling Digital Media Design 12.

-This project-based course will support you in making the stuff you want to make (including CLC Capstone Projects!).
-Using the software, computers, and equipment that we have in school you can continue making those cool things for yourself, for others or for your own future business!
-Project ideas include posters, photographs, 3D prints, hats, mugs, T-shirts, hoodies, laser etches, websites, movies, videos, stickers, decals, buttons, logos, etc. In this course you will work independently, or in small groups, to create original works of your own choosing.
-You will be assisted by the classroom teacher, but the projects will be uniquely your and you will need to bring some knowledge of the equipment and software.
-Come see Mr. Jay or your counsellor to see if you are eligible for exception to the prerequisite.
+Makers unite!!!!
+If you liked learning how to design and make things in Media 11 or Graphics 11, then keep on designing and making those things by enrolling Digital Media Design 12.
+This project-based course will support you in designing and making the stuff you want to make (including Capstone Projects!).
+Using the software, computers, and equipment that we have in school you can continue making those cool things for yourself, for others or for your portfolio or club/ business!
+Project ideas include posters, photographs, 3D prints, hats, mugs, T-shirts, hoodies, laser etches, websites, movies, videos, stickers, decals, buttons, logos, video games, etc. In this course you will work independently, or in small groups, to create original works of your own choosing.
+You will be assisted by the classroom teacher, but the projects will be uniquely yours and you will need to bring some knowledge of the equipment and software.
+Come see Mr. Jay or your counsellor to see if you are eligible for an exception to the prerequisite.